Alamo (ALG)

 nullAI Analysis | Feedback

-Ms. Kamps joined Alamo Group in March 2024 and assumed the role of Executive Vice President, Chief Financial Officer, and Treasurer in May 2024.
-She brings over 25 years of expertise in corporate accounting, finance, and strategy across diverse industries, including heavy equipment, machinery, service, and chemicals.
-Before Alamo Group, Ms. Kamps served as Vice President and Chief Financial Officer at Americas Styrenics, LLC since January 2021.
-Her career also includes various accounting and finance management capacities with several Siemens companies and United Technologies.
-She has experience in steering strategic initiatives such as mergers and acquisitions and integrations.
+Ms. Kamps joined Alamo Group in March 2024 as Executive Vice President and assumed the role of Chief Financial Officer and Treasurer on May 3, 2024.
+She brings over 25 years of expertise in corporate accounting, finance, and strategy across various industries, including heavy equipment, machinery, service, chemicals, construction, and manufacturing.
+Before Alamo Group, she served as Vice President and Chief Financial Officer of Americas Styrenics, LLC since January 2021.
+Her career also includes controllership and finance management roles at Siemens companies and United Technologies/Carrier Corporation.
+Ms. Kamps is skilled in steering strategic initiatives such as mergers and acquisitions, integrations, and ERP implementations.

 Richard H. Raborn, Executive Vice President, Vegetation Management Division